 David Matlin.
 Mr. Matlin has been on Clene's board of directors since 2020.
 Mr. Matlin is the Chief Executive Officer of MatlinPatterson Global Advisers LLC, a global private equity firm, which he co-founded in 2002.
 David was a former Managing Director at Credit Suisse First Boston and also a founding partner of Merrion Group, L.P.
-He currently serves on the public boards of Flagstar Bancorp, Inc. (NYSE: FBC) and U.S. Well Services, Inc. (NASDAQ:USWS), as well as privately held DermaSensor, Inc., Pristine Surgical, LLC, and Traffk, LLC.
-Mr. Matlin holds a Juris Doctor degree from the Law School of the University of California at Los Angeles and a BS in Economics from the Wharton School of the University of Pennsylvania.
+He currently serves on the public boards of Flagstar Bancorp, Inc. (NYSE: FBC) and U.S. Well Services, Inc. (NASDAQ: USWS), as well as privately held DermaSensor, Inc., Pristine Surgical, LLC, and Traffk, LLC.
+Mr. Matlin holds a Juris Doctor degree from the Law School of the University of California at Los Angeles and a BS in economics from the Wharton School of the University of Pennsylvania.
 Mr. Matlin was selected to serve as a director due to his many years of experience successfully investing in and controlling a wide array of both mature and start-up businesses.

 Jonathon Gay.
 Mr. Gay is a Managing Partner at Kensington-SV Global Innovations LP (KSV), a growth stage investment firm which he co-founded in 2018.
-Prior to joining KSV, Mr. Gay served five years as a Managing Partner and co-led the investment strategy of Kensington Capital Ventures, an investment group within Kensington Capital Holdings.
+Prior to joining KSV, Mr. Gay served for five years as a Managing Partner and co-led the investment strategy of Kensington Capital Ventures, an investment group within Kensington Capital Holdings.
 While there, he oversaw transaction and execution of deals and monitored portfolio companies.
 Previous to co-leading KCV, he was a principal at KCH, a single-family office where he focused on PE/VC fund and direct investment strategies.
 Prior to joining KCH, Mr. Gay worked as a Vice President at HGGC in Palo Alto, California.
 While at HGGC, Mr. Gay performed functions in all aspects of the firm's private equity practice including fund raising, investment sourcing, investment analysis and deal execution.
 Prior to joining HGGC, Mr. Gay served as an Operations Analyst at Sorenson Capital.
 Mr. Gay received his MBA from the Fuqua School of Business at Duke University.
 Mr. Gay was selected to serve as a director due to his investment experience in healthcare and biotech industries; expertise in venture, growth equity and late-stage investments; and proven business acumen.

 Reed Wilcox.
-Mr. Wilcox has been Clene's director since March 2013.
-Mr. Wilcox was a co-founder of Clene and served as its chief development officer from March 2013 to September 2014.
-Since January 2015, Mr. Wilcox has provided strategic innovation and growth consulting services to Clene.
-Mr. Wilcox has extensive experience in management, growth and strategy consulting, having served as a Vice President and Director of Boston Consulting Group, the founder and owner of Resonance RNW LLC Consulting and a Managing Partner at Wilcox & Company.
-Mr. Wilcox also co-founded General Resonance and served as its chief development officer for more than eight years.
-Since September 2014, Mr. Wilcox has been the president and trustee of Southern Virginia University, a private liberal arts college in Buena Vista, Virginia, and currently also serves as a trustee and a member of the executive committee of the board of trustees, responsible for overall leadership and operations of the college.
-Mr. Wilcox received a bachelor's degree of arts in economics and international relations from Brigham Young University in 1972.
-Mr. Wilcox also earned his Juris Doctor degree cum laude from Harvard Law School and M.B.A with High Distinction from Harvard Business School.
-Mr. Wilcox' perspective as a co-founder of Clene and his strong background in growing businesses qualify him for service on the board.
+Mr. Wilcox was a co-founder of Clene and served as its Chief Development Officer from March 2013 to September 2014.
+From January 2015 to September 2019, Mr. Wilcox has provided strategic innovation and growth consulting services to Clene.
+Mr. Wilcox has extensive experience in management, growth and strategy consulting, having served as Vice President and Director of Boston Consulting Group, co-founder and Chief Development Officer of General Resonance LLC, and founder and owner of Resonance RNW LLC.
+Since September 2014, Mr. Wilcox has been President, Trustee and member of the board executive committee of Southern Virginia University, a private liberal arts college in Buena Vista, Virginia.
+Mr. Wilcox earned a bachelor's degree in economics and international relations summa cum laude from Brigham Young University, MBA with High Distinction as a Baker Scholar from Harvard Business School, and Juris Doctor degree cum laude from Harvard Law School.
+Mr. Wilcox is an inventor on over 20 US patents and has extensive international business experience in Europe, China and Africa.
+His perspective as a co-founder of Clene and his strong background in strategy and innovation qualify him for service on the Board.